Bastien-Brd/Bastien-Brd.github.io/_posts/2016-09-16-raspberrypi-usb-sound.markdown

 Unfortunately, the raspberry-pi does not come with a built in microphone or any audio input.
 And setting one up is not straight forward: to my surprise, there is a high number of posts online asking about how to setup audio input on the pi, and very little satisfying answers.

-My investigation led me to using a USB sound card instead of trying to use the GPIO pins (way to manual and raw).
-Yes it sounds a little bit less maker-y, but hey, I have goals I want to achieve here.
+My investigation led me to using a USB sound card instead of trying to use the GPIO pins (way too manual and raw).
+Yes it sounds a little bit less maker-y, but hey, I want to get stuff done.
+As far as I know, there is only one GPIO sound card availbale on the market, but there is close to no documentation and support for it.

 I settled for a [Sound Blaster E1](https://www.amazon.co.uk/Creative-Blaster-Portable-Headphone-Amplifier/dp/B00JFRHLQK) (30 GBP as I write this article): it was within my price range and I trusted Sound Blaster would take care of writing proper drivers compatible with most OS including linux (I run [Debian Jessie](https://www.raspberrypi.org/downloads/raspbian/)).
 I am sure many other and possibly cheaper options are available out there.
 However the trouble with USB cards is that you have to trust the maker provide sane drivers, ideally plug-and-play for any linux machines.
 This is the case with the Sound Blaster E1.
 Also: it looks pretty cool.